kfrodgers/se-docker/README.md

 # se-docker
 Dockerfile and scripts to create and run Solutions Enabler in a Docker container

+Creates a centos 7 base container running solutions enabler.
+The container uses a /usr/emc folder on the local system to maintain state between starts and stops.
+The container must run in privileged mode to obtain access to the /dev/sdX disk devices.

 # Initial Setup

 ## Step 1: Clone GitHub Repo